jaywarfield/codepattern-multitier-vpc/README.md

-# Automate Multitier Web App in IBM Virtual Private Cloud
+# Automate deployment of Multitier Web App in IBM VPC

 ## Purpose